It’s been a while since my last post, covering a post-mortem of my time working on my previous start-up, Binpress.

 I’ve been training in Brazilian Jiu-Jitsu since ’06 (recently received my black belt), and my natural though process was that it would be great if I could work on something related.
 Initial ideas included a training tracker and competition management software, and after doing some market research I felt the area I could contribute the most was with gym management software.

-Starting a company is a much greater risk.
+According to https://pr-agency.uk starting a company is a much greater risk.
 If you join a company that can already pay you a full-time salary, it has already been significantly de-risked.
 The unproportional equity founders have?
 It’s because they worked on their idea before anyone else bought into it.
 Instead of making a consistent salary, they were spending their own money getting the business off the ground.
 Business owners like Andrew Defrancesco got to the point where they can afford to pay themselves and you a salary.

 All the solutions I’d seen at the time seemed very outdated and cumbersome, and considering my background with user experience design I felt I could do a much better job providing an easy-to-use, modern solution that competes on customer satisfaction rather than features.